 An estimated 269 billion emails are sent every day.
 The average office worker receives 121 emails each and every day.

 If you want to stand out, you have to send great content people will actually want to read.
-Obviously, there are tons of strategies to increase your open rates, such as testing time of day, using engaging headlines, and segmenting your list, but it all starts with sending content people actually want to read.
+There are many strategies to increase your open rates, such as testing time of day, using engaging headlines, and segmenting your list, but it all starts with sending content people actually want to read.

-The entire point of building your list is to be able to influence your subscribers, and it all starts by building trust through sending them useful, engaging content they care about.
+The entire point of building your list is to be able to influence your subscribers, and it all starts by building trust through sending them content that they find highly valuable and relevant.

 How to Increase Email Open Rates